AdobeDocs/experience-manager-65.en/help/sites-developing/mobile.md

 If you need to generate an entry in the statistics, you can proceed as follows:

-1. Use a mobile device or an emulator (as for example https://chrispederick.com/work/user-agent-switcher/ on Firefox).
+1. Use a mobile device or an emulator (as for example, https://chrispederick.com/work/user-agent-switcher/ on Firefox).
 1. Request a mobile page on the author instance by disabling the authoring mode, for example:
    `https://localhost:4502/content/geometrixx_mobile/en/products.html?wcmmode=disabled`